AJMansfield/Intelligence-Core-Public/kttu02.md

 Several other members of the crew obviously didn't like this eather, and one of them spits on the floor.

-Another uniformed halfling tightens their grip on what was most definitely a halfling-sized assault rifle.
+Another uniformed kender tightens their grip on what was most definitely a kender-sized assault rifle.

 This wasn't worth getting into trouble over.
 You put up your hand, and slip the ring off.